Koppam

 Koppam is a growing town and gram panchayat in Pattambi taluk, Palakkad district, in the state of Kerala, India.

+The wider region is associated with Kerala's traditional Ashtavaidya Ayurvedic heritage, including the Pulamanthole Mooss lineage.

 Demographics

 As of 2011 Census, Koppam had a population of 30,169 with 14,498 males and 15,671 females.
 Koppam village has an area of 25.85 km2 with 6,103 families residing in it.
 12.7% of the population was under 6 years of age.
 Koppam village had an average literacy of 92.95% higher than the national average of 74.04% and lower than state average of 94.00%.